KurtRoepke/Active-Directory-Lab/README.md

 <h2>Description</h2>
-This repoitory explain's the process of creating an instance of windows server 2022 and, a windows 10 pro client.
-I also explain creating an active directory domain with an admin ou and, account.
+This repoitory explain's the process of creating an instance of windows server 2022 and, a windows 10 pro client. we also go over creating an active directory domain with an admin ou and, account.
 Finaly i explain setting up basic nat/routing, dhcp server and, a dns server.
 <br />